sallar/mac-local-rtmp-server/README.md

 # Local RTMP Server for macOS

+:warning: **Note:** Elgato has released a program called "OBS Link" which does the same thing (in a different way).
+You might want to [check that out](https://help.elgato.com/hc/en-us/articles/360031363132-OBS-Link-Setup).
+However I have noticed the same time lag in that method too.

 This is a simple RTMP server for macOS.
 You can stream videos using the provided RTMP URI and also use the live feed in other applications.

 ![](https://user-images.githubusercontent.com/768052/38555984-c2961dba-3cd0-11e8-8f4e-49270e2278ce.png)